 Planning a trip to London, the vibrant capital of England?
 The city offers something for everyone.
-There are amazing attractions for history buffs that capture the essence of English heritage and a number of entertainment options for those who wish just to have fun.
+There are amazing attractions for history buffs that capture the essence of English heritage and several entertainment options for those who wish just to have fun.
 To help you make the most out of your trip, here is a guide to the top 11 places to visit in London, showcasing the very best of England’s culture and charm.

 If you wish to explore London the best way, you should not miss landmarks like the Buckingham Palace, British Museum, and more.
 Here are 11 such places that should be on your checklist for a perfect holiday.
 These places include: